As the world changes in education and assessment, it is time to look back at this exam to see where Vietnam stands in the international flow.

 Exam Grading: A World Trend

-Dr. Sai Cong Hong, former Deputy Director of the Department of Quality Management (Ministry of Education and Training), said: "In the current context, the Party and Government have a strong policy of decentralization in education management to promote the role of localities, while enhancing autonomy and creativity in education.
+Dr. Sai Cong Hong, former Deputy Director of the Department of Quality Management (Ministry of Education and Training), said: "In the current context, the Party and Government have had a strong policy of decentralization in education management to promote the role of localities, while enhancing autonomy and creativity in education.
 In particular, many proposals on decentralization to provinces to organize high school graduation exams are considered a step in line with this policy."

-Decentralization does not mean loosening management, but must go hand in hand with independent and transparent quality assessment.
+Decentralization does not mean loosening management, but must go hand in hand with independent and transparent quality control.
 Then, the exam will be closer to the teaching and learning reality of each locality, creating conditions for the 2018 General Education Program to be effective, promoting autonomy and improving educational management capacity at the provincial level.

 Photo: Nhat Thinh